Skip to content

 When a permit is required

-California requires a permit for most exterior wall work that involves removing and replacing cladding — re-side, substantial repair, or any work that exposes sheathing.
-Cosmetic-only painting typically doesn't require one.
-Patch repair within a defined scope sometimes doesn't either; jurisdictions vary.
-Substantial wall rebuilds on WUI parcels require Chapter 7A documentation.
+California requires a permit for most exterior wall work that removes and replaces cladding — a full re-side, a substantial repair, or any work that exposes the sheathing.
+Cosmetic-only painting typically does not need one, and a small patch within a defined scope sometimes doesn't either, though jurisdictions read that line differently.
+Substantial wall rebuilds on WUI parcels add Chapter 7A documentation to the application.
+When in doubt, the default in California is that opening the wall triggers a permit, and we confirm the threshold with your local building department during scoping rather than assuming.

 Who pulls the permit